kubila/kubila/README.md

 -->

 ###
- - 🌱 I’m currently learning C++.
+ - 🌱 I’m currently learning C++ and Algorithmic Trading.

  - ⚡ I'm interested in Rust and Python, with an eye on the Neural networks.

+ - ⚡ I'm interested in Algorithmic Trading as well.

+ - ⚡ I’m currently working on a BPM solution for Compliance Management.

  - 😄 Pronouns: .NET, C#, Redis, React, Vue.